CMSgov/beneficiary-fhir-data/rfcs/0011-db-migration.md

 This RFC proposes an architectural change to BFD that will allow any backward-compatible migration to be deployed as a single PR using a Jenkins deployment.

+### Background on execution time characteristics of migrations

+Execution time of a database migration plays a part in deciding how it will be deployed.
+Three categorizations exist:
+* Short-running (often seconds, but arbitrarily anything less than one hour)
+* Long-running asynchronous (run time is hours or days but can be run in the background by the DB server)
+* Long-running synchronous (run time is hours or days and cannot be run in the background)

+Short-running migrations are preferred when there are options available although frequently the task determines whether a short-running migration can be used.
+Examples of short-running migrations include creating new empty tables, adding, dropping, or renaming columns, granting permissions, and performing index/constraint builds on table that are empty or have a very small number of rows.

+For long-running migrations, asynchronous is preferred but not available for many operations.
+An example is index building in Postgres by specifying the CONCURRENT keyword.
+Care must be given to the fact that the application will be online while the operation is running (so dropping an index that the application needs while building a new one asynchronously is not acceptable).

+Long-running synchronous migrations are the least desirable and require the most care.
+Examples include creating a new table as a copy of an existing large table, altering the datatype of a column in a large table, creating an index in a large table without specifying the CONCURRENT keyword.
+Due to the Flyway migration being performed during the startup of the BFD Pipeline application, a long-running synchronous migration that is deployed with a Jenkins deployment will block the Pipeline application from consuming data for the duration of the migration.
+The impact of this limitation will become more significant as the pipeline RDA job goes into production.

+This RFC proposal addresses the concern of long-running synchronous migrations blocking the BFD Pipeline as well as improvements to the Jenkins deployment pipeline to better support these long-running migrations when they are necessary.

 #### Other shortcomings that can be addressed by this proposal

 In addition to optimizing the development and deployment of database migrations, the proposed changes can also solve